hundun000/libgdx-demo-ui/README.md

 Template project for libgxd desktop&html.
 Some settings is different to gdx-setup's output for me.
+Use self-made `libgdx-hundun-lib` dependencies.

-Need replace text when refactor:
+Need replace text when use this template project:

+- rename root project in build.gradle
+- rename package and game-class
-- project-html/build.gradle gwt{}
+- change content of project-html/build.gradle gwt{}
-- project-html/……/*.xml
+- change content of project-html/……/*.xml
-- project-core/……/*.xml
+- change content of project-core/……/*.xml